JoshBradshaw/joshbradshaw.github.io/about.md

 permalink: index.html
 ---

 Hello!
-I'm an aspiring medical device designer, currently studying systems design engineering at the University of Waterloo, focusing on biomedical signal processing and instrumentation.
+I'm an aspiring medical device designer.
+I'm currently studying systems design engineering at the University of Waterloo, with a focus on biomedical signal processing and instrumentation.

 ## Selected Projects: